- September 15, 2015

 Despite the cost savings and simpler support, software as a service isn’t always the appropriate choice.
 Companies should consider the following factors to decide whether a specific SaaS application is suitable:

-- buy modafinil in spain What function is it providing?
+- buy accutane from india What function is it providing?
 Many instances of SaaS support basic corporate processes such as HR functions and payroll.
 SaaS is appropriate for these kinds of routine processes that don’t provide your business a competitive advantage.
 While SaaS may be configurable, it isn’t customizable or unique to you.

 - Does it integrate with your other systems?
 SaaS often works best when it doesn’t need to integrate with your other applications.
 There’s limited ability to customize it to meet other systems’ requirements.